IMcPwn/BookmarkArchiver/README.md

 Archive your bookmarks using archive.org

+## Get it on the [Chrome Web Store](https://chrome.google.com/webstore/detail/bookmark-archiver/kecillopionpjcpmdlppkojhociadgpo)!

 ## Features
 - Archiving all bookmarks using the Internet Archive
 - Archiving the current page using the Internet Archive